 - Accepting the need to change is a result of encouraging interaction, not a trait.

 - The patient-therapist relationship should be a partnership based on the patient’s unique needs.

 Motivational Interviewing is a patient focused therapy pathway, which essentially means that the sole aim is to better understand what the patient themselves wants or needs instead of what their therapist may think is best for them.
 Such a style of therapy requires empathy, great listening skills and the ability to form strong bonds with patients that will help to create an air of trust.

 Where Can I Find Motivational Interviewing (Mi) For Alcohol Addiction Treatment?

-Trusted rehabilitation centers such as Grand Falls Recovery provide options including Detox, Residential Treatment, Dual Diagnosis and so much more, all of which can be adapted to include Motivational Interviewing (Mi) For Alcohol Addiction.
+Trusted rehabilitation centers such as Grand Falls Recovery provide options including Detox, Residential Treatment, Dual Diagnosis, and so much more.
+All of this can be adapted to include Motivational Interviewing (Mi) For Alcohol Addiction.